Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Evaluation

 \subsection{Summary}

-XDT enables efficient transfer of ephemeral data across functions without adding cost or complexity to the application logic.
-In line with the requirements articulated in \S\ref{sec:design-reqs}, XDT delivers high performance, compatibility with existing semantics and API, native autoscaling, and security.

-By design, XDT is much faster than transferring data via conventional storage services, such as AWS S3.
-XDT avoids unnecessary writing and reading to the durable tier of storage services, which incurs high latency overheads and carries a monetary cost.

-Compared to an in-memory cache, XDT offers similar or better performance {\em without} the staggering cost or complexity overheads associated with using an additional service.
+\shortn{} enables efficient transfer of ephemeral data across functions without adding cost or complexity to the application logic, delivering high performance, compatibility with existing semantics and API, and native autoscaling.
+By design, \shortn{} is much faster than transferring data via conventional storage services, such as AWS S3. \shortn{} avoids unnecessary writing and reading to the durable tier of storage services, which incurs high latency overheads and carries a monetary cost.
+Compared to an in-memory cache, \shortn{} offers similar or better performance {\em without} the staggering cost or complexity overheads associated with using an additional service.
 Indeed, our results show that the cost overheads of an in-memory cache are prohibitive, exceeding compute costs by one to two orders of magnitude (Table~\ref{tbl:cost}).
-Meanwhile, the use of an additional service for the caching tier burdens the developer with additional design complexity in the application logic and may require manual reconfiguration (or further application complexity) to accommodate changes in load or data volume.
-In contrast, XDT avoids the need for an additional service and its bandwidth naturally scales with the number of producer and consumer instances.
+Meanwhile, using an additional service for the caching tier burdens the developer with additional design complexity in the application logic and may require manual reconfiguration (or further application complexity) to accommodate changes in load or data volume.
+In contrast, \shortn{} avoids the need for an additional service and its bandwidth naturally scales with the number of producer and consumer instances.